FujiiLabCollaboration/MNISQ-quantum-circuit-dataset/README.md

-# PAGE UNDER CONSTRUCTION
+# MNISQ: A Large-Scale Quantum Circuit Dataset for Machine Learning on/for Quantum Computers in the NISQ era
-quantum circuit dataset - this repository will be soon completed
+this repository will be soon completed, we are refining the last details!

 ===> dataset is already accessible!

 ==> we just made the dataset executable from qiskit!
 See [doc/source/notebooks/qiskit_quickstart.ipynb](doc/source/notebooks/qiskit_quickstart.ipynb)

 There is already the dataset and qml experiments, some guide can be found in doc/sources

-# MNISQ-quantum-circuit-dataset

 This library provides machine learning datasets as a Qulacs's QuantumCircuit instance.